Kim, Langland Podium at X Games

 Hailey Langland (San Clemente, Calif.) started off the day for U.S. Ski & Snowboard athletes at X Games in Aspen, Colo in the women’s snowboard slopestyle competition in great fashion with smart riding that put her on the podium with a second-place finish.

-“I keep forgetting that I’m still coming back from an from injury,” Langland said.
+“I keep forgetting that I’m still coming back from an injury,” Langland said.
 “Today, the only thing wanted to do is have fun and gets some old tricks back on a course that I really liked.
 I ended up having the best practice I have had in a long time and went on to land both of my first two runs.
 I was so overjoyed.
 I realized we are at X Games and we can’t really leave anything behind.
 With all the girls throwing down, I decided to step up my run and it paid off miraculously.
 I accomplished way more than I thought I would accomplish, so I am extremely happy.”

 An ecstatic Langland shared her thoughts looking forward to the 2019 FIS World Championships coming Feb.
 1-10.